University of Cambridge and Hearth Advisors

 The curriculum originated from a collaborative project ‘Pani, Pahar – Waters of the Himalayas’.
 The research that underpins these learning resources was undertaken through collaboration between the Department of Geography, University of Cambridge; the Centre for Ecology, Development and Research (CEDAR), Dehra Dun; and the Southasia Institute for Advanced Studies (SIAS), Kathmandu.

-The education structure, development of curriculum resources (including activities, worksheets, learning tools) and instructional design for the learning materials was done by The Hearth Education Advisors (India and UK).
+The education structure, development of curriculum resources (including activities, worksheets, learning tools) and instructional design for the learning materials was done by Hearth Advisors (India and UK teams).
 The curriculum is meant for the public good and is freely available for use to individuals and educational institutions, subject to terms of use.
-The proprietary rights of this water curriculum belong to Cambridge and The Hearth.
+The proprietary rights of this water curriculum belong to Cambridge and Hearth Advisors.

-The curriculum has three sets, one for each level, each involving a 10-hours contact time with the students.
-The curriculum is targeted at students of junior, middle and senior level.
+The curriculum has three sets, one for each level, of junior, middle and senior school students.
 The target grades under each level are given below:

 • Junior – Grades 4 and 5